tgdnt/book/README.md

 converts it to `%m.%d`, which is what I use for Khal.

 This script automatically runs `vdirsyncer sync` to sync your calendar.

-Todo:

-- Implement a config file for variables such as datetime formats, location of Khal executable, options to sync with vdirsyncer or not, etc.
-- Check whether or not a todo has already been booked and allow user to cancel if already booked.
-- Check for scheduling conflicts and say something like "You are booked!
-Book anyway?"